andycroll/andycroll.com/_posts/2019/2019-04-14-prevent-links-in-text-fields-to-foil-spammers.md

 ## But why?

 This isn’t an obvious issue, but definitely a vector of attack that spammers have uncovered and _will_ exploit.
-If your application allows sending of any email containing user entered free text, even if the text is short, you are a target.
+If your application allows sending of any email containing user-entered free text, even if the text is short, you are a target.

-This is most acute if you allow users to send emails from your application before taking payment.
-A spammer can automatically run a script to sign up for a free trial and send links from your application thousands of times in a surprisingly short amount of time.
+This is most acute if you allow users to send emails from your application before taking a payment.
+If you do not require a valid credit card before any email sending, a spammer can automatically run a script to sign up for a _free trial_ and send links from your application thousands of times in a surprisingly short amount of time.

 Sending lots of spam from your application can have a bad effect on the overall deliverability of email from your application and even your domain.
 You don't want that to happen.